locationtech/geomesa/docs/user/kafka/usage.rst

                                              See :ref:`kafka_ssi`
 ``kafka.serialization.lazy``         Boolean Use lazy deserialization of features.
 This may improve processing load at
+                                             the expense of slightly slower query times ``kafka.schema.registry.url``        String  URL to a confluent schema registry server, used to read Confluent schemas for kafka topics serialized with the Confluent avro serializer.
+Experimental, read-only, record timestamps required.
-                                             the expense of slightly slower query times ``geomesa.query.loose-bounding-box`` Boolean Use loose bounding boxes, which offer improved performance but are not exact ``geomesa.query.audit``              Boolean Audit incoming queries.
+``geomesa.query.loose-bounding-box`` Boolean Use loose bounding boxes, which offer improved performance but are not exact ``geomesa.query.audit``              Boolean Audit incoming queries.
 By default audits are written to a log file ``geomesa.security.auths``           String  Default authorizations used to query data, comma-separated